 - Having more passion for the solution than the problem is a problem.

 Is this Your Story?

 Is there an entrepreneur archetype pattern here or not?
-Whether you recognize certain aspects in your own journey, or you completely disagree, leave a comment below.
+Whether you recognize certain aspects of your journey or you completely disagree, leave a comment below.